back-slash/usd_asset_viewer/README.md

 1) Open terminal or powershell.
 2) `git clone https://github.com/back-slash/usd_asset_viewer.git`
 3) `cd usd_asset_viewer`
-4) Linux Only: `chmod 775 build_usd_linux.sh` then `./build_usd_linux.sh`.
-Wait for OpenUSD to build.
-5) If you have OpenUSD or are on Linux, add the root path to step 6: `--usd-path path/to/usd` or enter in `build_run.py`.
+4) If you already have OpenUSD, add the root path to step 6: `--usd-path path/to/usd` or enter in `build_run.py`.
-6) Windows: `python build_run.py` Linux: `python3 build_run.py`
+5) Windows: `python build_run.py` Linux: `python3 build_run.py`
-7) Allow build script to install all dependencies.
+6) Allow build script to install all dependencies.
-8) Once building is complete USD Asset Viewer will open.
+7) Once building is complete USD Asset Viewer will open.
-9) Future runs can be done using step 6.
+8) Future runs can be done using step 5.

 ## Usage